 they are usually mechanically secured to the supporting structure, high levels of structure-borne

 noise and vibration are likely.
 The introduction of isolation between the machine and its supporting

 structure is a very effective method of controlling the noise and vibration and has been successfully

 used in many different applications.

 Noise and vibration are major sources of pollution directly affecting the health, life quality, productivity and social behaviour of large numbers of people.
 At home, at work, during recreation and rest, everyone needs the right environment to thrive.
-CDM offers a range of solutions to create silent spaces in any type of building.
+CDM offers a range of solutions to create room-in-rooms in any type of building.

 Examples of silent spaces are:

 Many old urban buildings, such as warehouses and factories, are being converted for residential use to address inner city housing shortages.
 Almost all the internal walls, ceilings and floors will require a refit to make them compliant with local Buildings Regulations.
 CDM have a range of floor, wall and ceiling products and systems that will help transform even the oldest and noisiest building into a tranquil living space.